Esri/quickstart-map-phonegap/README.md

 # quickstart-map-phonegap

-A set of simple JavaScript samples that show how to get started with PhoneGap/Cordova and the ArcGIS API for JavaScript.
+A set of simple samples that show how to get started with the ArcGIS API for JavaScript and PhoneGap/Cordova.
 These samples provide best practices for using PhoneGap and Cordova across different device operating systems and within the PhoneGap/Cordova application lifecycle.

 PhoneGap is based on the [Apache Cordova](http://cordova.apache.org/) open source project.
 You can download PhoneGap or Cordova and both will work.
 Adobe has a few additions to PhoneGap that don't exist in Cordova such as [PhoneGap Build](https://build.phonegap.com/apps) which is an online build system.